Summary

 Explanation

 The YEAR function takes just one argument, the date from which you want to extract the year.
-In the example, the formula is:
+For example, in the formula below, we pass the "12-Dec-1999" into the YEAR function, which returns 1999:

 Note that you can use YEAR to extract the year from a day entered as text:

 However, using text for dates can cause unpredictable results on computers using different regional date settings.
-In general it's better (and more flexible) to supply an address to a cell that already contains a valid date.
+In general, a much better approach is to provide a cell reference that already contains a valid date.
+If YEAR returns a #VALUE error, it means Excel does not recognize the value as a date.
+For some ways to get Excel to recognize dates, see: Convert text to date.

-If you want to enter a date and only display the year, you can apply a custom number format like "yyyy" or "yy".
+In some cases, you may want to enter a date and only display the year.
+You can accomplish this by applying a custom number format like "yyyy" or "yy" to one or more dates.

 Dave Bruns Profile Picture